 Blue: Blue is a recessive color and is produced when both parents carry the blue gene.
 Blue Great Danes have a solid blue coat with no other markings.
 This color can range from a light steel blue to a deep slate blue.
 Blue Great Danes are less common than other colors and can be quite rare.
 They also have a dilute coat that appears gray-blue or steel-blue.
 They often have white markings on their chest and feet.

 Harlequin: Harlequin Great Danes are known for their striking black and white coat.
-They have a white base coat with irregular black patches that can range in size and shape.
+They have a white base coat with irregular black torn patches that can range in size and shape.
 Harlequin is a recessive color and is produced when both parents carry the harlequin gene.
 This color is highly sought after and can be quite expensive.
 Harlequin Great Danes often have blue eyes.
+The term 'harlequin dane' is used to describe these Great Danes with a white base coat and black patches.
+Harlequin Danes have a distinctive appearance with black spots, often mistaken for Dalmatians.

-Mantle: Mantle Great Danes have a black base coat with white markings on their chest, feet, and the tip of their tail.
+Mantle: The term 'mantle great dane' is used to describe Great Danes with a black base coat and white markings on their chest, feet, and the tip of their tail.
 The mantle is also a recessive color and is produced when both parents carry the mantle gene.
 Mantle Great Danes are often mistaken for harlequins, but the difference is in the amount of black and white on their coat.
 Mantle Great Danes have more black than white on their coat.
 So, Mantle Great Danes have a black and white coat that resembles a tuxedo.

 Merle great dane